tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Burnished Gold

+1/Day

+When you are hit by an attack with a last gasp save effect, the attacker becomes the target of that attack instead.

+**Quirk:** Self-important.

+---

 #### Claws

 _Recharge 11+:_ When you deal miss damage with a melee attack, add the shield’s hp bonus to that miss damage.